100 Series Shinkansen: Design

 They differed visibly from the earlier 0 series in that the nose profile was more pointed.
 Another less obvious difference with the 16-car sets was that not all the cars were powered; the driving cars on each end were unpowered, as were the two bi-level centre cars.
 Some later production sets had powered driving cars and four unpowered bi-level trailers in the middle instead.
 The bi-level trailer cars contained a combination of restaurant cars, and first class compartments, or open-plan first class seating and first class compartments, or open-plan first class seating and refreshment cars.
+The arrangement of the lights in the signal lights has been changed from two vertical lights in the 0-series to two horizontal lights, giving it a long, narrow shape.
+This design was proposed by Kinki Sharyo and adopted.
+When the front signal lights are on, they remain on, and when the rear signal lights are on, a red filter is automatically attached, making them appear to be on in red.

 The external livery was white (White No. 3) and blue (Blue No. 20).

 Following their removal from front-line service, 100 series sets were later reformed into shorter four- and six-car sets for the slower Kodama services on the Sanyo Shinkansen line.
 These four- and six-car trains did not have bi-level cars.